More older workers in companies

 Companies of all sizes concerned

-In 1994, employees aged 50 and over represented 11% of the Luxembourg labour market.
+In 1994, employees aged 50+ represented 11% of the Luxembourg labour market.
 Interestingly, the rates were highest at each end of the company size scale.
-Firms employing only one employee** had a rate of 14% and firms employing 500+ people had a rate of 17%.
+Firms employing only one employee* had a rate of 14% and firms employing 500+ people had a rate of 17%.
 Meanwhile, companies employing between 2-499 workers ranged between 8% to 9%.

-In 2018, the rate of employees aged 50 and over has more than doubled; increasing to 25% of the Luxembourg labour market.
-Firms employing only one employee had the highest rate of 41% and firms employing 500+ people had a rate of 24%.
-Meanwhile, companies employing between 2-499 workers saw the largest rate increase, rising to a share of 23% to 28% from 8% to 9% in 1994.
+In 2019, the rate of employees aged 50+ has more than doubled; increasing to 25% of the Luxembourg labour market.
+Firms employing only one employee had the highest rate of 43% and firms employing 500+ people had a rate of 25%.
+Meanwhile, companies employing between 2-499 workers saw the largest rate increase, rising to a share of 25% to 30% from 8% to 9% in 1994.

 *the indicator is calculated for all working persons in domestic employment.
 This does not therefore concern independent workers but businesses with one employee (worker, employee or civil servants).

 People with a job in domestic employment in Luxembourg on the 31st of March of each year: including salaried workers ("statut unique") and the civil servants; excluding the unsalaried, unemployed and people not in domestic employment in Luxembourg.